edgedb/edgedb/docs/reference/environment.rst

 Environment Variables
 =====================

-The behavior of EdgeDB can be configured with environment variables.
+The behavior of Gel can be configured with environment variables.
 The variables documented on this page are supported when using the ``edgedb-server`` tool and the official :ref:`Docker image
 <ref_guide_deployment_docker>`.